wso2/docs-choreo-dev/en/pe-docs/docs/devops/manage-configuration-groups.md

 # Manage Configuration Groups

-Choreo allows you to create Configuration Groups to efficiently manage reusable configurations across components within your organization.
+{{ product_name }} allows you to create Configuration Groups to efficiently manage reusable configurations across components within your organization.
 A Configuration Group is a collection of key-value pairs, where values can be defined for multiple environments.
 This feature ensures consistency and simplifies the management of configurations across environments.

 Configuration groups can be defined at organization level and link to components at deployment time.
-Once linked, Choreo automatically resolves and mounts the configurations to the respective environments on deployment.
+Once linked, {{ product_name }} automatically resolves and mounts the configurations to the respective environments on deployment.
 You can either link a configuration group to inject the configurations as environment variables or file mounts.

 !!!important
     - All configuration group values are encrypted and stored in environment-specific key vaults.
-    - Management of configuration groups is restricted to users with Choreo Admin, DevOps, and Platform Engineer roles.
+    - Management of configuration groups is restricted to users with {{ product_name }} Admin, DevOps, and Platform Engineer roles.
-    - Developers can discover configuration groups available within the organization via the **Choreo Internal Marketplace**.
+    - Developers can discover configuration groups available within the organization via the **{{ product_name }} Internal Marketplace**.
     - This feature is currently not supported for Ballerina build presets, Web Applications, or Test Runner components.

 ## Create a configuration group

 To create a new configuration group, follow the steps given below:

-1. In the [Choreo Console](https://console.choreo.dev/), go to the top navigation menu.
+1. In the [{{ product_name }} Console](https://console.choreo.dev/), go to the top navigation menu.
 Click **Organization** and select your organization.
 2. In the left navigation menu, click **DevOps** and then click **Configuration Groups**.
 3. On the **Configuration Groups** page, click **Create** and specify the following details to create a new configuration group: